XiaocongDong/tempar/README.md

-# Tempar - Light-weight Template Parser
+# Tempar - Lightweight Template Parser
 ## Notes: 🚧🚧🚧Both the code and documentation of this project is under construction, try not to use it in your real project now.

 For template parsing, we already got [handlebars.js](https://github.com/wycats/handlebars.js/) and [mustache.js](https://github.com/janl/mustache.js/), they are awesome and powerful, but sometime, they may be too `heavy` for our need, we just need a light-weight template parser for generating our text from a template to get the shit done!
 If you have the same problem as me, Tempar can save you from the headache, it is light-weight (no more than 500 lines of code, no dependencies), flexible and maybe powerful.